marywarrington/intro-flashcards/README.md

 ## Setup/Installation Requirements

-* You can download a repository for this project at <https://github.com/marywarrington/intro-flashcards.git> or...
+* You can download a repository for this project at <https://github.com/marywarrington/intro-flashcards.git> or <https://github.com/joekarasek/epicodus-intro-javascript_flashcards.git>
 * View the site on any standard web browser.

 The resources for this website (bootstrap, jQuery) are included.